-Corporate Compliance A Wales of vibrant culture and thriving Welsh language Strategic lead dership, governance arrangements, ensuring standards are high and consistent across all the Council and its areas Action 1Monitor performance, including customer satisfaction, through the Strategic Equality Group Action 2 Report annually on equalities and the Welsh language to Cabinet and the Senior Leadership Team, and publish relevant reports on the Council's website Action 3 Webpages hold relevant equality information: Fairness and Equality Impact Assessments Annual Equality and Welsh Language Reports Equalities and Welsh language population and employment data Action 4 Council employees offered all the relevant training and guidance to facilitate compliance with the equalities, human rights and Welsh language legislation Action 5 Review procedures on procurement, grants and sponsorships to mainstream equalities and Welsh language requirements
+Corporate Compliance A Wales of vibrant culture and thriving Welsh language Strategic lead dership, governance arrangements, ensuring standards are high and consistent across all the Council and its areas Action 1 Monitor performance, including customer satisfaction, through the Strategic Equality Group Action 2 Report annually on equalities and the Welsh language to Cabinet and the Senior Leadership Team, and publish relevant reports on the Council's website Action 3 Webpages hold relevant equality information: Fairness and Equality Impact Assessments Annual Equality and Welsh Language Reports Equalities and Welsh language population and employment data Action 4 Council employees offered all the relevant training and guidance to facilitate compliance with the equalities, human rights and Welsh language legislation Action 5 Review procedures on procurement, grants and sponsorships to mainstream equalities and Welsh language requirements

 Over the past financial year the authority has continued to demonstrate its commitment to transparency by publishing relevant equalities information online, and reporting progress on the Strategic Equality Plan to the SEG.
-The council also continue to undertake Gender Pay Gap reviews, although for 2019/20, the reporting deadline has been extended.
+The council also continue to undertake Gender Pay Gap reviews, although for 2019/20, the reporting has been suspended for the year due to ongoing priorities around COVID-19.